zbikowskap/JavaQUIZonAWS/README.md

 # JavaQUIZ
-Java Theory Quiz with SpringBoot, Hibernate, Flyway on Tomcat.
+Java Theory Quiz with SpringBoot, Hibernate DDL auto create and after Flyway init migration on Tomcat.
+For front used thymeleaf with html.